emfcamp/badge-2024-app-store/README.md

 The repo is set up as a monorepo with separate packages for the API and the site.

+First, clone this repository.

 We use [mise](https://mise.jdx.dev/) to manage tools and our development tasks.
+Install it using the instructions [here](https://mise.jdx.dev/)

 We use node to run code, with tsx for typescript.
-To get started, install the correct version of node.
-This is specified in mise.toml.
-You can install manually, or with mise.
+To get started, install node and our node dependencies.

 ```bash
 mise install